jflores1634/learning-journal-1.md/README.md

 301 over view was good to see and hear.
 It makes me nervous going into deeper knowledge but it will be important for my growth as a developer.
 The whiteboard was a good feeler to what it will be like for future whiteboard sessions with the class.

+## Week # Day 5 Weekend Journal

+- Working through the merge conflicts exercise is a great way to problem solve and trouble shoot through merging and ACP withing a team.
+The review of 301 is good to see so we know a little more of what we will be going through.

+- Git projects is a useful tool for our final projects.
+It lets us keep track of whos doing what and when it is completed.